OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:75

-> Hukok with its pasture lands, and Rehob with its pasture lands;
+> Hukok with its grazing areas, and Rehob with its grazing areas;

 ---